yihui-hu/pidgin/README.md

 Then, enable development mode in chrome://extensions and drag and drop the folder into the browser window to use locally (ideal for testing, iterating or debugging).

+One last thing: include the redirect URI (i.e. https://\<extension-id\>.chromiumapp.org/) of the locally installed extension in the Are.na application's settings.

 ## Recommended workflow:

 1. Create two Are.na channels, one for your likes and one for your bookmarks